RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Compiler-SDK.rst

 Known issues
 **************

-  *  The image extension is currently not supported for discrete GPUs.
-An image extension library is not provided in the binary    	package.
-The standard hsa_ext_image.h extension include file is provided for reference.
-  *  Each HSA process creates and internal DMA queue, but there is a system-wide limit of four DMA queues.
-The fifth simultaneous    	  HSA process will fail hsa_init() with HSA_STATUS_ERROR_OUT_OF_RESOURCES.
-To run an unlimited number of simultaneous HSA 	   	processes, set the environment variable HSA_ENABLE_SDMA=0.
+  *  Each HSA process creates an internal DMA queue, but there is a system-wide limit of four DMA queues.
+When the limit is reached HSA processes will use internal kernels for copies.

 **Disclaimer**